KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 In June, I took part in the JPMorgan Chase Innovation Week Global Hackathon with a project in the DE&I category.
 My teammates' backgrounds ranged from product to user experience and design.
 We participated in the finals.
 Although we did not win, it was a great experience, and I made some new friends.

-## Django News Newsletter

-Django News Newsletter is a fabulous newsletter published every Friday and filled with all of the most important Django news.
-I was honored to be included twice this year, first in May for my [DjangoCon US Talk Topics Inspiration List](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/topic-ideas-djangocon-us-2023.md) and second in November for my [DjangoCon US Recap](https://github.com/KatherineMichel/portfolio/blob/master/conference-blog-posts/recap-of-djangocon-us-2023.md).

 ## DEFNA

 I served another year as a DEFNA Board Member.
 I challenged myself to do more "heavy lifting."